Xeloses/sg-nsfw-filter/README.md

   * "Some Nudity or Sexual Content" *(games can have this descriptor, for example, because of feature to manually undress character, or few scenes with swimsuits)*,
   * "General Mature Content" *(games can have this descriptor, for example, because of offensive language, or violence scenes)*.

+> Important: script can not process process games unavailable in your country (because Steam API does not allow to retrieve info about region restricted games)!

 ### Steamgifts pages processed by script:
 * Home page
 * Giveaway page